yocvito/yocvito.github.io/content/projects/rkpreload-rs.md

 ```bash
 ./libpreload_install.sh
 ```

+Alternatively if you are connected with `pwncat-cs` and have installed `rkpreload` modules, you can follow the instructions in [pwncat-weaponizing dir](./pwncat-weaponizing/README.md) to install the lib without having to manually upload files.

 After that, anyone who starts a `bash` process, as the pwned user, will have our malicious library loaded.